Rebecca Patterson

-Rear-Admiral Rebecca Patterson, OMM MSM CD CHE (born June 15, 1965) is a Canadian senator from Ontario.
+Rebecca Patterson, OMM MSM CD CHE (born June 15, 1965) is a Canadian politician, registered nurse, and military officer.
 She was appointed to the Senate of Canada on November 21, 2022, on the advice of Prime Minister Justin Trudeau.
 On January 12, 2023, Patterson joined the Canadian Senators Group.

 Career

 Patterson is a registered nurse and a retired Rear Admiral in the Canadian Armed Forces (CAF).
-She is the first person with a military nursing background to ever lead at the rank of Flag (General) Officer in Canada.
+She is the first person with a military nursing background to ever lead at the rank of Flag (General/Admiral) Officer in Canada.

 Patterson enrolled in the Canadian Armed Forces as a critical care Nursing Officer in 1989 under the Direct Entry Officer plan and held various leadership roles within the CAF.
 She obtained her diploma in nursing in 1987 from Niagara College and BScN / PCNP certificate from the University of Ottawa in 1997 (Summa Cum Laude).
 After an occupational transfer to Health Services Operations Officer in 1998, she went on to qualify as a certified health executive with the Canadian College of Health Leaders.

 Patterson worked in many different domains of healthcare which include the provision of direct patient care, delivery and leading CAF medical education and training, overseeing and directing national level medical planning in support of CAF missions at home and abroad and leading a large CAF primary care health centre.
 In 2012, she assumed the position as Commander of 1 Health Services Group and was responsible for the provision of healthcare to CAF personnel in the west and north of Canada.
 In 2016, she was appointed as the Deputy Commander, Canadian Forces Health Services Group and was subsequently appointed to her current position as Director General Canadian Armed Forces Strategic Response Team- Sexual Misconduct, in 2018.

 Patterson has had the privilege of serving with the CAF on overseas missions and has deployed as a member of Op SCALPEL with 1 Canadian Field Hospital during the Persian Gulf Conflict in 1991 (Saudi Arabia), Op DELIVERANCE in support of the Canadian Airborne Regiment in 1993 (Somalia), and Op ATTENTION with the NATO Training Mission – Afghanistan (Kabul) 2011-2012, where she was responsible for leading a multinational team tasked to assist the Afghan National Army and Afghan National Police to re-establish their medical education and training system.